 Refocusing back on developers, almost a third (30%) believe that holding the Platform Developer II is likely to increase your worth (ranked 4th), followed closely by Platform Developer I, where 28% of respondents were in agreement (5th ranked).

 Notice how I said developer certifications have the potential to influence your salary.
-While this data is great to get a snapshot of general attitudes towards certifications and their relationship to salary, these figures may be clouded by what people think (their opinion), vs. what happens on the job market (the reality).
+While this data is great to get a general snapshot, these figures may be clouded by what people think (their opinion), vs. what happens on the job market (the reality).

 If both individuals have equal technical experience, then certifications will act as the tie-breaker and justify a higher salary, too.
 Otherwise, Imran has seen that when both individuals have equal technical experience, they would command the same salary.